ammacyberqueen/Cloud-Security/README.md

 - Enabled Container on boot
 - Updated hosts file to include the Web VM Ips
 - Update ansible.cfg file with the username
+- Update filebeat configration and install
+- Update metricbeat configuration and install

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.